Ergo ergonomic office chair

 Yes, the ofinto Ergo has universal castors made of high-quality polyurethane (so-called PU castors).
 These castors are not only quiet and shock-resistant but also have the ideal hardness to prevent scratches on hard floors such as stone, parquet or laminate.
 Nevertheless, we recommend using a floor protection mat for particularly sensitive floors, such as antique wooden floors.

-The ofinto Ergo is the ergonomic all-rounder at a fair price.
-It has all the essential functions that a good ergonomic office chair should have: a synchronized mechanism that regulates the backrest resistance based on the sitter's body weight, an adjustable backrest, an intervertebral disc support, adjustable armrests and a depth-adjustable seat.
-The ofinto Active builds on these functions and adds a four-stage adjustable backrest resistance and an optional 3D mechanism for active, dynamic sitting.
-The ofinto Ergo impresses with its simple, slim design and a lumbar support integrated into the frame, allowing it to fit well into tight spaces without taking up too much space visually.
-The ofinto Active, on the other hand, draws the eye with its brushed aluminum base for the backrest.
-You can find more information on the differences in our blog article "The ofinto office chair comparison: ofinto Active vs Ergo".
+The ofinto Ergo the ergonomic all-rounder at a fair price.
+It has all the essential features that a good ergonomic office chair should have: a synchronous mechanism that adjusts the backrest resistance based on the body weight of the person sitting, an adjustable backrest, intervertebral disc support, adjustable armrests, and a depth-adjustable seat.
+The ofinto Active on these features and adds a four-stage adjustable backrest resistance and an optional 3D mechanism for active dynamic sitting.